Campaign of the Month: June 2014

 Colonial Province of Gollere

-The Barony of Horn is an isolated, northern colonial province of the national city-state of Tharn, in the System – Gollere.
+The Duchy of Horn is an isolated, northern colonial province of the national city-state of Tharn, in System – Gollere.

 Governor : Duke Jemmas of Horn